 History of the Legal-Historical Method

 Ancient Rome adopted this principle of attesting facts by two or more eyewitnesses within its ancient courts (cf. the Roman Corpus of Civil Law).
 However, Egypt, Greece, India, and Crete were also using this standard.
-The Law of Moses embedded this procedure into Israel’s commonwealth (Deut 19:15–21).
+The Law of Moses embedded this procedure into Israel’s commonwealth.
+Moses wrote, “Only on the evidence of two witnesses or of three witnesses shall a charge be established” (Deut 19:15b ESV; cf. 19:15–21).
 This legal maxim continues now as essential to the founding of English common law and the U.S. judicial system.
 The U.S. Constitution declares, “No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the same overt Act, or on Confession in open Court” (Art.
 3, Sect.
 3).
 This legal maxim is so ancient and fundamental that the Bible attributes this method as coming from God.

 The Historical Method:

 - Receive a report of a significance event from a competent source.

 - Collect detailed accounts from two or more primary sources about the event.

 - Cross examine the primary sources for two or more points of agreement to confirm or contradiction to invalidate the accounts.

 - Table details of the event only supported by one primary source until verified.

 - Form a plausible account explaining the attested details from the perspective of the sources.

 - Search for two or three additional sources to test the original sources.